Annabdoan/it1901/readme.md

 This project uses JaCoCo to measure and report test coverage.
 Each module will have its own report.
 The reports are located in the modules respective target directories.

 !
-This is to be done after instructions 1-4 in "Building and running the project" part.
+This is to be done after instructions 1-4 in *Building and running the project*.

-#### Getting the JaCoCo-reports
+#### Access JaCoCo-reports

 1. Run the test.
 2. Navigate to the target directory in each module.